ibm-watson-embedded-business-assistant/eba-example-agents/README.md

 ## What can you do with EBA?

-Here's a video we published that promotes the IBM Watson MArketing Assistant which was constructed using EBA technology.
+Here's a video we published that promotes the IBM Watson Marketing Assistant which was constructed using EBA technology.

 [![IBM Watson Marketing](https://img.youtube.com/vi/KlavNwVEEuU/0.jpg)](https://www.youtube.com/watch?v=KlavNwVEEuU)